White House says it fired NTSB member over misconduct but Todd Inman denies the allegations

-The White House accused the National Transportation Safety Board member it fired of serious misconduct, including drinking on the job and harassing staff, on Monday, but Todd Inman flatly denies the allegations and plans to fight back.
+The White House said it fired a National Transportation Safety Board member after reports of drinking on the job and harassing staff, but Todd Inman flatly denied the allegations Monday and said he plans to fight back.

 Inman revealed Sunday that he had been fired on Friday without explanation, though his term on the board was supposed to continue through the end of 2027.
 President DonaldTrump's administration said Monday that it believes the firing is justified.

-Note: This story was first published on Mar.
-9, 2026.
-It was updated on Mar.
-10, 2026, to correct that President Donald Trump had tried to fire Federal Reserve governor Lisa Cook, but the courts have allowed her to stay on the job as she fights the termination.